TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

 ``Explanation`` object, and then passes that object to ``format_as_html()`` to produce highlighted HTML.

-Let's check each of these steps
+Let’s check each of these steps

 .. code:: ipython3